Minime998/obsidian-vault/600-uni-notes/HI209/lecture-04-city-and-country.md

 ### Third Parties in the US Politics

-Viters could find different things in third parties
+Voters could find different things in third parties
+- voters go from third to new party, not directly